samik1234/e-motion-clone/README.md

+## Project
   BUILD YOUR OWN NOTION APPLICATION WITH NEXTJS 13, CONVEX , CLERK, REACT, SHADCN-UI AND DEPLOY ON VERCEL.
 All with proper notion-style editor, cover images, nested documents, publishing documents to public, real-time database and more.